miking-lang/miking-dppl/README.md

 #### The RootPPL Architecture

 The architecture's main goal is to decouple the inference from the probabilistic models, this is the case for probabilistic programming languages.
+All inference engine code is located under `src/`.
 In the `inference` directory, the code for inference methods can be found.
 Currently, only SMC is supported.
 Within the `smc` directory, the `resampling` directory contain resampling strategies.
 Currently only Systematic Resampling is supported.
 The resampling has a parallel implementation for the GPU, and a sequential and parallel implementation for the CPU.